You (and Your Business) Need a Vacation

 By Andy Kocemba

-Regardless of where your opinion falls regarding the virus, down time and rest are important.
-So, whether it’s simply unplugging for a week at home, jumping in the car and hitting the open road, or taking a masked-up trip to Disney World, spending some time away is crucial to your physical and mental health.
+Downtime and rest are important.
+So, whether it’s simply unplugging for a week at home, jumping in the car and hitting the open road, or jetting to somewhere farther away, spending time away is crucial to your physical and mental health.

-And, there’s a benefit many people don’t realize -- taking a vacation can not only benefit you, but also can benefit your business.
+And there’s a benefit many people don’t realize -- taking a vacation will not only benefit you personally, but will also benefit your business.
 Here's how:

-2. Time away can provide a business owner with the peace, quiet, and space to focus some thought on strategy.
-Getting away from the daily demands, “fires”, and urgencies can free the mind to focus on big picture questions like, “Where am I taking my business?”, “What are my goals for this year?”, and “What improvements can I be making to grow my company?”.
+- Time away can provide a business owner with the peace, quiet, and space to focus some thought on strategy.
+Getting away from the daily demands, “fires”, and urgencies can free the mind to focus on big picture questions like, “Where am I taking my business?”, “What are my goals?”, and “What improvements can I be making to grow my company?”.

-3. Time away gives your staff and processes a chance to refine themselves independent of your involvement.
-Companies that function at a high level independent of owner involvement are worth more.
+- Time away gives your staff and processes a chance to refine themselves independent of your involvement.
 Prior to taking some time off, document the way your business should run in your absence.
 Now, give your staff some time to practice.
 We always say that companies that run better with the owner on vacation are worth much more than those that don’t.

 There you have it.
 Now you are out of excuses and have no choice but to get out there and enjoy a little rest and relaxation.
 Properly executed, time away will benefit you, your family, and your business.
 Enjoy it.